geoglows/training.geoglows.org/docs/rfs/tutorials/web-app.md

-# Using the GEOGLOWS Hydroviewer
+# Using the RFS Hydroviewer

-The GEOGLOWS Hydroviewer is a tool for visualizing and accessing streamflow forecasts and historical data across the globe.
+The RFS Hydroviewer is a tool for visualizing and accessing streamflow forecasts and historical data across the globe.
 This web-based application allows users to explore real-time streamflow conditions, analyze forecast trends, and review hydrological simulations for any river, helping decision-makers and researchers better understand water-related challenges.
 With easy-to-use visualization tools, users can assess discharge values and identify potential flood or drought risks.
 The HydroViewer supports informed decision-making in water resource management, disaster risk reduction, and climate resilience planning.
-Access the app at [GEOGLOWS Hydroviewer](https://hydroviewer.geoglows.org/).
+Access the app at [RFS Hydroviewer](https://hydroviewer.geoglows.org/).

 ![Hydroviewer](../../static/images/hydroviewer.png)